 One of the nation’s leading immigration and Asian American historians, Lee is the inaugural Bae Family Professor of History and Radcliffe Alumni Professor at Harvard University and Past President of the Organization of American Historians.
 Prior to joining the faculty at Harvard, she was Regents Professor, the Rudolph J. Vecoli Chair in Immigration History, and the Director of the Immigration History Research Center at the University of Minnesota.
 The granddaughter of Chinese immigrants, Lee grew up in the San Francisco Bay Area, attended Tufts University, and received her Ph.D. from the University of California, Berkeley.
-She was recently awarded an honorary degree from Tufts University and elected to the American Academy of Arts & Sciences, testified before Congress during its historic hearings on discrimination and violence against Asian Americans, was awarded an Andrew Carnegie Fellowship, (also known as the nation’s “brainy award,”) and named President-Elect of the Organization of American Historians.
+She was recently awarded an honorary degree from Tufts University and elected to the American Academy of Arts & Sciences.
+She also testified before Congress during its historic hearings on discrimination and violence against Asian Americans.

 Lee is the author of four award-winning books in U.S. immigration and Asian American history: At America’s Gates: Chinese Immigration during the Exclusion Era, 1882-1943 (University of North Carolina Press, 2003), Angel Island: Immigrant Gateway to America (co-authored with Judy Yung, Oxford University Press, 2010), and The Making of Asian America: A History (Simon & Schuster, 2015, 2nd ed., 2016, Chinese version, 2019).
 Called “sweeping,” “comprehensive,” and “fascinating” by the New York Times and a “long overdue stirring chronicle” by the LA Times, The Making of Asian America was the recipient of the 2015 Asian Pacific American Award for Literature from the American Library Association, an “Editor’s Choice” by the New York Times, and was named to the Best Nonfiction Books of 2015 list by Kirkus Reviews.
 A new edition with a postscript about Asian American activism during the COVID-19 pandemic was recently published.